Heart Failure Symptoms

 - Dyspnea, which is an unusual shortness of breath or breathlessness

 Anyone who has any of these heart failure symptoms should see a medical professional for a diagnosis and treatment.
 At Tampa General Hospital, our experienced team of cardiologists is well trained to treat heart failure and other cardiac conditions using state-of-the-art equipment.
-We have been named one of America's Best Hospitals for Cardiology & Heart Surgery by U.S. News & World Report because of the high level of care and expertise we provide for all of our patients.
-Also, in 2017, TGH was one of only 12 hospitals in the state of Florida – and the only one in Hillsborough County – to receive full accreditation for heart failure treatment and care from the Society of Cardiovascular Patient Care (SCPC)/American College of Cardiology Accreditation Service.
+We have been named a High Performing Hospital for Cardiology & Heart Surgery by U.S. News & World Report because of the high level of care and expertise we provide for all of our patients.
+Also, in 2017, TGH was one of only 12 hospitals in the state of Florida – and the only one in Hillsborough County – to receive full accreditation for heart failure treatment and care from the American College of Cardiology Accreditation Service.

 To be referred to a specialist with Tampa General Hospital, please visit our online PhysicianFinder or call 1-800-822-DOCS (3627).